abyarth7/chitti/src/node/README.md

 const { TestgrpcService, HelloRequest, HelloResponse, CustomError } = RPCImport(require("./demo.json")).Testgrpc;

 ```
+Note: for both service and client same instance of RPCImport(require("./demo.json") need to be used.
 ## 3. Implementing service handlers

 Implementation of the rpc methods